-When you bring your baby home, especially if it’s your first born then you’ll probably be picking up on everything he does and over thinking even the littlest of things.
+When you bring your baby home, especially if it’s your first born, then you’ll probably be analysing everything they do and over thinking even the smallest of things.
 My youngest often quivered his bottom lip whenever he cried as if he was cold and it made me worry so much.
-So, in today’s article we’re going to look at why a babies bottom lip might quiver and tremble and what you can do help stop it or put your mind at ease.
+So, in today’s article we’re going to look at why a baby’s bottom lip might quiver and tremble and what you can do help stop it or put your mind at ease.

 What is baby lip quivering?